jiaqiwu1999/ventilator_scrapper/README.md

   - Needs to specify whether to save a graph (--save) <br />

 # TODO
-1. Change the Firefox profile path in xlung.py, template.py & ventsim.py
+1. Change the Firefox profile path according to your own laptop in xlung.py, template.py & ventsim.py